Will I need my parents’ information?

 - At any time on or after July 1, 2018, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?

 If you have a special circumstance that prevents you from providing parental information, you may still be able to submit your FAFSA.
 However, your FAFSA will be considered incomplete.
-You must contact the financial office at your college and provide them with documentation to verify your situation.
-For more information, visit https://studentaid.gov/apply-for-aid/fafsa/filling-out/parent-info#unwilling-parents.
+You must contact the financial office at your college or career school and provide them with documentation to verify your situation.
+Learn about what to do if your parents are unwilling to provide their information on your FAFSA form.